Qowiyy-the-analyst/Qowiyy-the-analyst/README.md

 I analyse data to drive an informed decision, and I also train people on how to become productive with the data analysis tools.

-I have an academic background in Mathematics and statistics, with great interest in Finance
+I have an academic background in Mathematics and statistics, with great interest and passion for Finance

-My main tec stack is Financial analysis, and Data analysis.
+My main tech stack is Financial analysis, and Data analysis.
 I am versatile with the use of Excel, Power BI and SQL.

 I've got a lot of project, but my favourite project is the personal finance tracker